 Still here?
 Shoo...go now!
 I'll wait hereAhh, you're back...

 Thinking about how to manage work, family, domestic, art & other stuff a lot lately.
 Too much perhaps?
 Maybe 1 reason why I've been so unproductive lately?
 Had some interesting conversations on this topic recently.
 I've heard so many valid ideas & concerns, that I think I'll pop them into future posts here & there.

 If you have anything to add, please share: What is your secret to keeping all of your balls in the air?
 How do you include time to create in your busy schedule?
 Art At The Speed Of Life!
 I love this title ofPam Carriker's article in the July issue of Cloth Paper Scissors.
 A talented & prolific artist, Pam makes the time for painting, writing, marketing, family & life.
 She will also be teaching an online class in creative journaling in January.
 You can read more about her life & art on her website&blog.
 Her work is also available at The Bag Lady's Art on etsy.
 I'll warn you though, her art has taken off like wildfire lately & is selling fast!

 From Pam's interview in the August '08 issue The Stampers' Sampler: "TSS: What are your goals in life?
 PC: To be my true self, and to go after my dreams."

 She also shared this thought with me "I really think that is key.
 If you want to do something, go for it.
 A lot of times the only thing stopping you is yourself."

 This is where you can get a peek at my latest creations.
-I also tend to ramble about favorite artists, curious objects & other obsessions.
+I also tend to ramble about favorite artists, curious objects, local events & other obsessions.
 Hope you enjoy your look around.
 All questions & comments welcome.